carlosj-rr/CastNet/README.md

 # CastNet

+CastNet is platform-independent, as long as you can run python.

 In order to use CastNet, you need to have python 3.9+ installed, as well as the following packages:

 ```